San Diego Zoo: Features

 San Diego has one of the world's largest and most diverse animal collections; however, the total number of animal species in the collection has been reduced somewhat over the past two decades (2000–2020), from around 860 to approximately 650.
 This comes as exhibits are redeveloped into more spacious, naturalistic areas, and as several animals are transitioned to the Safari Park.

-The temperate, sunny maritime climate of California is well suited to many plants and animals.
+The temperate, sunny maritime climate of southern California is well suited to many plants and animals.
 The zoo is also an accredited botanical garden; the botanical collection includes more than 700,000 exotic plants.
 As part of its gardening effort, some rare animal foods are grown at the zoo.
 For example, 40 varieties of bamboo were raised for the pandas when they were at the zoo on long-term loan from China.
 It also maintains 18 varieties of eucalyptus trees to feed its koalas.

 Keepers and most other employees at the San Diego Zoo are members of Teamsters Union Local 481.